momopajamas/Aircraft_Analysis/README.md

 * Aircraft Damage
 * Total Injuries (Fatal, Serious, Minor) <br/>

-Also, due to a change in flight standards and the like, we narrowed down the dataset to encompass __the years from 1982-2019__, and chose to exclude 2020 onwards due to a severe drop in air travel due to the global COVID pandemic.<br/><br/>
+Also, due to a change in flight standards and the like, we narrowed down the dataset to encompass __the years from 1982-2019__, and chose to exclude 2020 onwards due to a severe drop in air travel due to the global COVID pandemic.
 From there, I pulled from this dataset to create a few supplementary focused dataframes to more efficiently investigate the most frequently used aircraft makes and models, engine types, etc.

+Under the category of "__Aircraft Damage__" were three main descriptors: Minor, Substantial, and Destroyed.
+To better get an understanding of the severity of damage to the aircrafts, I created a new column titled "__Damage Binary__" which rendered the result of "True" if the Aircraft Damage was Substantial or Destroyed, and False if the Aircraft Damage was Minor.
+From there, I assigned the number 1 to True results and 0 to False results, and used these numbers to extrapolate average aircraft damage severity in the data visualizations.

+A more thorough accounting of the data cleaning and preparation process can be seen in the Jupyter Notebook found here.

-### _Confounding Factors_
+#### _Confounding Factors_
 As can be expected, there were a number of factors that were not accounted for in the original dataset that would reasonably assumed to have had an impact on the results and analysis, namely:
 * Age of the aircraft
 * Aircraft maintenance policies of the airlines